gitolicious/scoop-ui/README.md

     npm run start

-For development purposes, the `start-dev` script will start with the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) open and the [Devtron extension](https://electronjs.org/devtron) enabled.
+For development purposes, the `start-dev` script will start with the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) open.

 ### Build